Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: Introduction

-In this paper, we investigate the prospects of constraining such modified friction effect by using the precessing binary black holes with a ground-based GW detector network consisting of two LIGO detectors and two third-generation GW detectors (ET and CE).
-We generated GW signals from merging BBH systems exhibiting precession, utilizing the \texttt{IMRPhenomPv3} waveform model \cite{4}.
-These signals were then subjected to a simulated detection process incorporating the combined sensitivities of the two LIGO interferometers, CE and ET.
-We then determine the redshifts of the host galaxies associated with these GW events within the GLADE+ catalog, leveraging the enhanced spatial localization capabilities of third-generation GW detectors.
-It is shown that the precession in the binary system can improve significantly the precision of luminosity distance and thus lead to a tighter constraint on the modified GW friction.
+In this paper, we investigate the prospects of constraining such modified friction effects by using the precessing binary black holes with a ground-based GW detector network consisting of two LIGO detectors and two third-generation GW detectors (ET and CE).
+We generate GW signals from merging BBH systems exhibiting precession, utilizing the IMRPhenomPv3 waveform model \cite{4}.
+These signals are then subjected to a simulated detection process incorporating the combined sensitivities of the two LIGO interferometers, CE and ET.
+We then determine the redshifts of the host galaxies associated with these GW events within the GLADE+ catalog, leveraging third-generation GW detectors' enhanced spatial localization capabilities.
+We show that the precession in the binary system can significantly improve the precision of the luminosity distance and thus lead to a tighter constraint on the modified GW friction.

 This paper is organized as follows.
-We briefly introduce the theory related to modified gravity and the GW friction and give the method of the $c_M$-parametrization.
+We briefly introduce the theory related to modified gravity and the GW friction and give the method of $c_M$ parametrization.
 In Sec. \ref{s3}, we simulate the GW signal with precession and obtain the luminosity distance from interferometer array measurements.
-Sec. \ref{s4} is dedicated to the construction of the error box and the determination of the redshift distribution via host galaxies.
-Sec. \ref{s5} introduces the fundamental statistical framework utilized in this study, encompassing Bayesian analysis and the MCMC method, followed by the presentation of GW friction parameter estimation results in Sec. \ref{s6}.
-The paper concludes with a summary and discussion in Sec. \ref{s7}.
+In Sec. \ref{s4}, we illustrate that the third-generation detectors have better luminosity distance and precession estimation accuracies compared to the second-generation detectors by simulating three different detector combinations.
+Section \ref{s5} is dedicated to the construction of the error box and the determination of the redshift distribution via host galaxies.
+Sec. \ref{s6} introduces the fundamental statistical framework utilized in this study, encompassing Bayesian analysis and the Markov chain Monte Carlo (MCMC) method, followed by the presentation of GW friction parameter estimation results in Sec. \ref{s7}.
+The paper concludes with a summary and discussion in Sec. \ref{s8}.